What is Hepatitis A?

 If you have been exposed to the hepatitis A virus within the last 14 days and have not been vaccinated against it, you might benefit from either immune globulin or hepatitis A vaccine.

-Frequent hand washing with soap and warm water after using the bathroom, changing a diaper, and before preparing or eating food can help prevent the spread of hepatitis A. Vaccination can protect you and others from getting hepatitis A.
+Frequent hand washing with soap and warm water after using the bathroom, changing a diaper, and before preparing or eating food can help prevent the spread of hepatitis A. The hepatitis A vaccine can protect you and others from infection.

 What is the difference between Hepatitis A, B and C?